abachman/p5-websocket-server/README.md

 };
 ```

-Build a production version of the server with `yarn build`.
+Build a production version of the server with `npm run build`.
 Commit `dist/` and push.

 Deploy with `pm2 deploy production`.